queilawithaQ/documentation/_pro/builds-and-configuration/environment-variables.md

 Save that file as `codeship.aes` in your repository root.
 You can add the key to your `.gitignore` file so you don't accidentally commit it to your repository.

-The GitHub Token Scanning feature makes sure that the file`codeship.aes` is not accidentally compromised and committed to the repositories.
+The GitHub Token Scanning feature looks for token names that match regular expressions.
 See [Token Scanning](https://developer.github.com/partnerships/token-scanning/) for more information.

-The regular expressions that the GitHub Token Scanning feature scans for are:
+The regular expressions are:

 |Tokens                     | Regular Expressions                                                   |   |
 |------------------------   |:---------------------------------------------------------------------:|---|